 Hiring New Teachers: Candidate Example #4

-Jon Saphier - April 10, 2015: Four very different kinds of skill— planning skills, management skills, motivational skills, and instructional skills — enable effective classroom teaching.
+Jon Saphier - May 22, 2015: Four very different kinds of skill— planning skills, management skills, motivational skills, and instructional skills — enable effective classroom teaching.
 All of these skills are essential to improving student learning.
 Unfortunately, we rarely get new teacher candidates with all four.
 Let’s look at an example of a hypothetical candidate.